 Oral Therapy for Ragweed & Grass Allergies

 Back in early April 2014, under-the-tongue oral dissolving tablets were approved by the FDA to treat nose and eye allergies to grass pollen (during May-June) and ragweed pollen (during August-September).
 Approval is still pending for dust mite tablets.
 These tablets are taken daily, and it is recommended that your first dose be taken under the supervision of an allergist.
 The rest of the tablets may be taken at home.
 You may start treatment before the allergy season (three to four months prior), or they can be taken daily throughout the entire year.
 Side effects for these tablets may include itching, swelling, or pain in the mouth, throat, or ear.
-To discuss your treatment options, call us today at (414) 475-9101 (Wauwatosa, WI location) or (414) 281-0404 (Greenfield, WI location).
+To discuss your treatment options, call us today at (414) 475-9101 (Wauwatosa, WI location).